 Wait… that is how the story ends, right?

 I will never leave you and I will never abandon you. ~ Hebrews 13:5

 While in captivity, Samson’s hair began to grow again.
 And as his hair began to grow, he began to regain strength.
-On a certain day, when his captors were feasting, they called out Samson to amuse them.
+On a certain day, when his captors were feasting, they called on Samson to amuse themselves.

 To them, he was nothing more than a clown; an entertainer.